 Some Tips on How to Register a Company

-Before registering a company in Singapore, entrepreneurs should look out for several things:
+Before registering a company, entrepreneurs should look out for several things:

-- First, if you intend to register your company in Singapore but are not a Singaporean resident, you cannot self-register your company.
-Under Singaporean law, you must use a professional firm to register your company.
+- First, if you intend to register your company but are not a Singaporean resident, you cannot self-register your company.
+Under Singaporean law, you must use a professional firm to register your company in Singapore.
 If you try to register your company by yourself, you will be turned away by the Singaporean government.
-Because of this, we are happy to guide you throughout this process and to answer any questions that you may have.
+Because of this, we are happy to guide you throughout the company registration process and to answer any questions that you may have.

-- As far as shareholders, private limited companies in Singapore may have between one and 50 shareholders, and shareholders can be foreign or local entities or individuals.
-Finally, once you complete company registration in Singapore, you must appoint a company secretary within six months.
+- As far as shareholders, private limited companies may have between one and 50 shareholders, and shareholders can be foreign or local entities or individuals.
+Finally, once you complete company registration, you must appoint a company secretary within six months.
 The secretary cannot be a sole shareholder or director of the company.
 Rather, it must be a living person who is actually living in Singapore.

-- Finally, there are additional requirements for your registered address and capital within your soon-to-be incorporated Singaporean business.
-When registering your company in Singapore, you must pay at least S$1 in paid-up capital—although this amount can be increased after the incorporation process is complete.
+- Finally, there are additional requirements for your registered address and capital within your soon-to-be incorporated business.
+When registering your company, you must pay at least S$1 in paid-up capital—although this amount can be increased after the company incorporation process is completed.
 Along with this, your business must have a local address in Singapore.
 While it cannot be a post office box, it can be a residential or commercial address.

 After Registering a Company in Singapore

-Beyond the required personnel to register a company in Singapore, there are several important things to note about running a company in Singapore.
+Beyond the required personnel to register a company in Singapore, there are several important things to note about running a company.

 Need more information?